Handball: Origins and development

 Games similar to handball were played in Ancient Greece and are represented on amphorae and stone carvings.
 Although detailed textual reference is rare, there are numerous descriptions of ball games being played where players throw the ball to one another; sometimes this is done in order to avoid interception by a player on the opposing team.
 Such games were played widely and served as both a form of exercise and a social event.

 There is evidence of ancient Roman women playing a version of handball called expulsim ludere.
 There are records of handball-like games in medieval France, and among the Inuit in Greenland, in the Middle Ages.
 By the 19th century, there existed similar games of håndbold from Denmark, házená in the Czech Republic, handbol in Ukraine, and torball in Germany.

-The team handball game of today was codified at the end of the 19th century in northern Europe: primarily in Denmark, Germany, Norway and Sweden.
+The team handball game of today was codified at the end of the 19th century in northern Europe: primarily in Denmark, Germany, Norway, and Sweden.
 The first written set of team handball rules was published in 1906 by the Danish gym teacher, lieutenant and Olympic medalist Holger Nielsen from Ordrup grammar school, north of Copenhagen.
 The modern set of rules was published by Max Heiser, Karl Schelenz, and Erich Konigh in 1917 on 29 October in Berlin, Germany; this day is therefore seen as the "date of birth" of the sport.
 The first official handball match was played on 2 December 1917 in Berlin.
 In 1919 the rules were modified by Karl Schelenz.
 The first international games were played under these rules, between Germany and Austria by men in 1925 and between Germany and Austria by women in 1930.

-In 1926, the Congress of the International Amateur Athletics Federation nominated a committee to draw up international rules for field handball.
+In 1926, the Congress of World Athletics (then known as the International Amateur Athletic Federation) nominated a committee to draw up international rules for field handball.
 The International Amateur Handball Federation was formed in 1928 and later the International Handball Federation was formed in 1946.

 Men's field handball was played at the 1936 Summer Olympics in Berlin.
 During the next several decades, indoor handball flourished and evolved in the Scandinavian countries.
-The sport re-emerged onto the world stage as men’s team handball for the 1972 Summer Olympics in Munich.
+The sport re-emerged onto the world stage as men's team handball for the 1972 Summer Olympics in Munich.
 Women's team handball was added at the 1976 Summer Olympics in Montreal.
 Due to its popularity in the region, the Eastern European countries that refined the event became the dominant force in the sport when it was reintroduced.

 The International Handball Federation organised the men's world championship in 1938 and every four (sometimes three) years from World War II to 1995.
 Since the 1995 world championship in Iceland, the competition has been held every two years.
 The women's world championship has been held since 1957.
 The IHF also organizes women's and men's junior world championships.
 By July 2009, the IHF listed 166 member federations – approximately 795,000 teams and 19 million players.